-- Depending on the "ART SHOT" scenes, some of the items on the menu that appears may not be usable. - With this "ART SHOT" scene, the flash setting automatically becomes (Flash Off). - Movie recording is disabled while "Sparkling Shot" is selected. - The "Movie Quality" setting can be either "HD" or "STD" only (page 118).
-When any "Movie Quality" setting other than "STD" is selected in another mode, the "HD" setting is used when shooting with ART SHOT. - When using "HDR Art" for movie recording, the intensity of the art effect is fixed in accordance with movie settings.
+- Depending on the "ART SHOT" scenes, some of the items on the menu that appears may not be usable. - With this "ART SHOT" scene, the flash setting automatically becomes (Flash Off). - Movie recording is disabled while "Sparkling Shot" is selected. - With HDR Art Movie, the "Movie Quality" setting can be either "HD" or "STD" only (page 104).
+When any "Movie Quality" setting other than "STD" is selected in another mode, the "HD" setting is used when shooting with HDR Art Movie. - When using "HDR Art" for movie recording, the intensity of the art effect is fixed in accordance with movie settings.

-Saving a Second Normal Image When Shooting with HDR Art (Double (HDR Art))
+Saving a Second Normal Image When Shooting With HDR Art (Double (HDR Art))